The miniTraff Icon

 Below is a screenshot of the data entry panel for intersection and leg creation (CTRL-I).

-You can pick the phases that will appear on the map and signal display (shown above).
-This panel also controls the timing of the lights.
-The blue numbers are the default values from the "citYwide values" (CTRL-Y) panel.
-The "Mirror Phase" and "Mirror Intersection" can cause this phase to light when some other phase is lit.
+This panel controls the timing of the lights.
+The blue numbers are default values from the "citYwide values" (CTRL-Y) panel.
+The "Mirror Phase" and "Mirror Intersection" will force a phase to light when some other phase is lit (for coordination).
+You can also change the intersection and phase numbers that appear on the map and signal display (shown above).

 These panels are from Fluxbox (Linux) with the font set to "Easy Reading".